basnijholt/nijho.lt/content/post/advent-of-open-source/day_14.md

+---
-# 🎄🎁 Advent of Open Source – Day 14/24: PhD Thesis Cover Design 🎨
+title: "🎄🎁 Advent of Open Source – Day 14/24: PhD Thesis Cover Design 🎨"
+date: 2024-12-14
+draft: false
+featured: false
+summary: "Combining quantum physics, machine learning, and generative art to create unique PhD thesis covers."
+subtitle: "An open-source project for designing personalized thesis covers using Python."
+tags:
+    - open-source
+    - phd
+    - python
+    - machinelearning
+    - datavisualization
+    - advent
+categories:
+    - technology
+    - open-source
+    - advent
+authors:
+    - admin
+---

 (See my [intro post](https://www.linkedin.com/posts/basnijholt_advent-of-open-source-celebrating-activity-7269075513002909697-M89J))

 When most people think of open source, they think of software.
 But what about open-sourcing your PhD thesis and creating a generative art system for its cover?